Sivut kuvina

 ships in

-127. Before any ship shall be cleared in ballast from Clearance of any port or place within the jurisdiction for any parts blast. beyond the seas, not having any goods on board, nor any goods reported inwards for exportation in such ship, the master or the owner, consignee or charterer thereof, shall deliver a copy of the ship's report inwards indorsed, as aforesaid, and shall make due report in the same manner and form, and containing the same particulars, as far as the same shall be applicable, as are hereinbefore required on the clearance outwards of ships with goods on board, and upon the production of such report outwards the Collector or other proper officer of Customs shall give to the master a certificate of the clearance of such ship in ballast, for her intended voyage, in the Form N. in the first Schedule hereto.
+127. Before any ship shall be cleared in ballast from Clearance of any port or place within the jurisdiction for any parts ballast. beyond the seas, not having any goods on board, nor any goods reported inwards for exportation in such ship, the master or the owner, consignee or charterer thercof, shall deliver a copy of the ship's report inwards indorsed, as aforesaid, and shall make due report in the same manner and form, and containing the same particulars, as far as the same shall be applicable, as are hereinbefore required on the clearance outwards of ships with goods on board, and upon the production of such report outwards the Collector or other proper officer of Customs shall give to the master a certificate of the clearance of such ship in ballast, for her intended voyage, in the Form N. in the first Schedule hereto.
 And such certificate of clearance in ballast shall be the clearance and authority for the departure of such ship; and the master, owner, consignee, or charterer of such ship shall answer to the Collector or other proper officer of the Customs such questions touching her departure and destination as shall be demanded of him; and if such ship shall depart Penalty for without being so cleared, the master thereof shall forfeit false report the sum of one hundred pounds, or if the master or the owner, consignee, or charterer thereof shall deliver a false report outwards, or shall not truly answer the questions demanded of him, such master, owner, consignee, or charterer shall forfeit and pay the sum of one hundred pounds.

 outwards.